What is a Condo / Homeowners Association HOA Reserve Study.

-The Studies are often prepared by an outside independent consultant for the benefit of the Board of Directors in a condominium association or homeowners' association.
+The Reserve Study is often prepared by an outside independent consultant for the benefit of the Board of Directors in a condominium association or homeowners' association.

 In Reserve Studies, making a HOA Reserve Funding Contribution less than the rate at which the association common elements assets are deteriorating means the current owners are paying less than their fair share, and forcing future owners to pay more than their fair share.

-The Study must establish the proper funding reserve contributions for the Association and in many cases avoid special assessments.
+The Reserve Studies must establish the proper funding contributions for the Association and in many cases avoid special assessments.

-The Study formula may be adjusted each year for changes in estimates and deferred maintenance performed during the year and may include factors such as inflation and earnings on invested reserve funds.
+The Reserve Studies formula may be adjusted each year for changes in estimates and deferred maintenance performed during the year and may include factors such as inflation and earnings on invested reserve fund.

-The funding formula may not include any type of balloon payments.
+The Reserve Studies funding formula may not include any type of balloon payments.

-Community Associations Board Members or Property Management Company, if you want to properly calculate your Adequate Reserves Funds in your Reserve Study, please contact us and request a proposal to discuss your Association Reserves.
+Community Associations Board Members or Property Management Company, if you want to properly calculate your Adequate Funds in your Reserve Studies, please contact us and request a proposal to discuss your Association Reserves.